 All rooms used for test administrations must be conducive to a proper test environment.
 For example, the room should be quiet, orderly, comfortable, and have adequate lighting and ventilation.

-The table on the following page describes the minimum testing environment requirements.
+Table 2 on the following pages describes the minimum testing environment requirements.

 Video Surveillance Cameras